stephenamaya/weather/README.md

 # Weather API in react

 This app was created for a final project in DIG 4503, a Rapid Application class in my senior year at UCF.
-This project uses react , and the [Open Weather Map API](https://openweathermap.org/api)
+This project uses [React](https://reactjs.org/), and the [Open Weather Map API](https://openweathermap.org/api)